brandon-rhodes/python-patterns/gang-of-four/flyweight/index.rst

 >>> a is b
 True

-Python uses the |intern|_ function internally when parsing source code to eliminate the cost of names that are repeated several times, and you can use it yourself when tackling data sets that involve repeated strings.
-Strings have all three of the key properties of a flyweight object:
+Strings are natural candidates for the Flyweight Pattern because they have all three of the key properties of a flyweight object:

 * Python strings are immutable, which makes them safe to share.
-  Otherwise a routine that decided to change one of the string’s characters would affect the single copy shared with all of the other users of |intern|_.
+  Otherwise a routine that decided to change one of the string’s characters would affect the single copy shared with everyone else.

-* A python string carries no context about how it is being used.
+* A Python string carries no context about how it is being used.
   If it needed to maintain a reference back to the list, dictionary, or other object that was using it, then each string could only serve in one context at a time.

 * Strings are important for their value, not their object identity.
-  We compare them with ``==`` instead of with the ``is`` keyword;
+  We compare them with ``==`` instead of with the ``is`` keyword.
-  a well-written Python program will not even notice whether the string ``"brandon"`` used as a directory name and ``"brandon"`` used somewhere else in the code as a username are the same object or two different objects.
+  A well-written Python program will not even notice whether the string ``"brandon"`` used in one place as a directory name and somewhere else as a username are the same object or two different objects.

-The Gang of Four describe these requirements a bit differently when they require that, “Most object state can be made extrinsic.”
+The Gang of Four describe these same requirements a bit differently when they require that, “Most object state can be made extrinsic.”
 They imagine starting with an object that’s a mix of what they call “extrinsic” and “intrinsic” state::